 ...small sites, useless for production

-written almost 2 years ago
+written about 2 years ago

 After seeing so many big distros switching to this *experiment* I'm getting scared.